emmekappaa/HideFromAI/README.md

 1. **Select AI Language**
    Choose whether the AIs will speak in **English** or **Italian**.

 2. **Join the Chat**
-   Enter a group chat with several AI participants.
-Each AI will always have a different personality, randomly chosen from a pool of available personalities.
+   Enter a group chat with 3 AI participants.
+Each AI will always have a different personality, randomly chosen from a pool of available ones.

+3. **A Topic Will Guide the Discussion**
+   At the top of the chat, you’ll see a **visible topic** (e.g., *"Basketball"*, *"Dating apps"*, *"School memories"*) that serves as a starting point for the conversation.
+   > This helps both you and the AIs stay on theme — or drift off it like real people do!

-3. **Survive 2 Phases of Chat**
+4. **Survive 2 Chat Phases**
-   Try to sound like an AI — don’t give away your humanity!
+   Try to sound like one of the bots — don’t make it obvious you're human.
+Stay casual, vague, or chaotic.
+Blend in!

-4. **Voting Phase**
+5. **Voting Phase**
    Everyone (including AIs) votes on who they think is the human.

-5. **Win Condition**
+6. **Win Condition**
-   You win if none (or few) of the AIs correctly identify you as the human.
+   You win if the AIs **fail to detect you** as the human.

 ## 📸 Screenshots